orbitalchicken/Roadmap/README.md

 		review all usage of Gio/Glib
-		fix gnome bg change with same filename catch up with gnome on various GSD plugins (XRANDR in particular)
+		fix gnome bg change with same filename catch up with gnome on various GSD plugins (XRANDR in particular) fix systray not showing icon (can reproduce with pidgin/shutter when clearing the disk cache with "echo 3 | sudo tee /proc/sys/vm/drop_caches") retire preload?

 	mate:
 		alt-tab thumbs cost perf..